The

 "Tusk's success is rooted in the idea that the interests of people and wildlife are inextricably linked."

 The organisation supports a network of more than 50 provenly effective conservation projects.
 Tusk’s model is to identify and partner with the most effective local organisations, investing in their in-depth knowledge and expertise.
 By supporting and nurturing their conservation programmes, Tusk is able to help accelerate growth from an innovative idea to a scalable solution.
-This experience and success in linking wildlife conservation with sustainable rural development and education makes Tusk well placed to respond to the challenges presented by today’s COVID-19 crisis.
+This experience and success in linking wildlife conservation with sustainable rural development and education makes Tusk well placed to respond to the challenges presented by various global crises.